 How will a nighttime routine help?
 Just like in the morning – you have a routine that you complete daily to get yourself energized and ready for the day ahead.
 Having the same thing at night can help signal to your body that it is time to sleep.

-You can mix and match any of the following things, from a warm bath to using vaporizers, to create your own relaxing routine.
+You can mix and match any of the following things, from a warm bath to using the best vaporizers, to create your own relaxing routine.

 1. Relax – Meditation, Breathing, and Mindfulness